isabella232/limitless-flows-blueprint/blueprint/index.md

   - ***‘Escalated’*** - The expert crowd has decided they cannot resolve this question.
 When this is detected, the customer receives a message stating an Agent will be brought into the conversation, and a ‘Transfer to ACD’ block is used to bring in the agent.
   - ***‘TimedOut’*** - The expert crowd did not respond in time.
 When this state is detected, the customer receives a message stating an agent will be brought into the conversation, and a ‘Transfer to ACD’ block is used to bring in the agent.
   - ***‘Open’ & Not ‘TimedOut’*** - The Limitless GigCX lifecycle is in a state where a CSAT, if not already issued, should be sent to the customer.
 This is part of the action of the flow.
-  - ***‘Resolved’*** - The Limitless GigCX lifecycle was completed, and the question resolved.
+  - ***‘Resolved’*** - The Limitless GigCX lifecycle was completed, and the question was resolved.
 This is an end state, and the flow disconnects.

 ![Limitless SmartCrowd status change event](images/024.png "Limitless SmartCrowd status change event")